-A swan is my kind of creature.
-Gorgeous and ill-tempered, the supermodel diva of the avian world.
-Ducks are their cousins, but while ducks are cheerful, approachable little beasts, the kind we animate as Daffy and Donald, swans are more forbidding.
+They’re the supermodel diva of the avian world.
+Ducks are their cousins, but while ducks are approachable, mostly harmless little creatures – think Daffy or Donald – swans are more forbidding.

 They feature in myths and legends aplenty:

 The mute swan, found in Europe and Asia, is one of the oldest birds on record.
 Operas like Lohengrin and Parsifal are swan-centric.
 The Ugly Duckling turns into a swan.
 In many a story, the swan is mute only until death – at which time, he belts out an achingly gorgeous swan song.